Strivin0311/llms-learning/abilities/in-context.md

 # In-context / Prompt Learning Abilities of LLMs
-*Here's some resources about understanding and leveraging In-context / Prompt Learning Abilities of LLMs*
+*Here're some resources about understanding and leveraging In-context / Prompt Learning Abilities of LLMs*

 ### Empirical Study